mjosaarinen/lwaes_isa/README.md

 is quite compact and the overall software implementation is fast.

-For SM4 the instruction has exactly the same data path with byte selection, S-Box lookup, but with different linear operation, depending on whether encryption/decryption or key scheduling is being peformed.
+For SM4 the instruction has exactly the same data path with byte selection, S-Box lookup, but with different linear operations, depending on whether encryption/decryption or key scheduling is being performed.

 Furthermore there is a second primitive `ENC4S`, which may be implemented as pseudo-instruction.
 It can be expressed as: